zagaran/nestle-text/README.md

 # nestle-text

 Nestle-Text is a lightweight format for describing a directory tree structure and its contents.
-Nestle-Text uses a simple and intuitive syntax that is easy to read and write, making it useful for describing and editing small projects with file structures that are complex or in flux.
+It uses a simple and intuitive syntax that is easy to read and write, making it useful for editing small projects with complicated or uncertain file structures.

 ## Installation